dhis2/dhis2-docs/src/commonmark/en/content/user/scheduling.md

   authority should be assigned to the user, on the central server, that will be used for synchronization job.

-- In specific cases, **the initial synchronisation of all the data can be undesirable**; for example, when a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronise old data in favor of initial synchronisation taking less time.
+- In specific cases, **the initial synchronization of all the data can be undesirable**; for example, when a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronize old data in favor of initial synchronization taking less time.

   The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data, complete data set registrations) that were *last changed before the specified date*.
-The SettingKey is used in the synchronisation job all the time.
-Therefore, if you need to synchronise the old data, you should change the SettingKey.
+The SettingKey is used in the synchronization job all the time.
+Therefore, if you need to synchronize the old data, you should change the SettingKey.

-- Both Tracker Programs and Event Programs synchronisation job supports paging in order to avoid timeouts and to deal with unstable network.
+- Both Tracker Programs and Event Programs synchronization job supports paging in order to avoid timeouts and to deal with unstable network.
   Default page size for "Event Programs Data Sync" job is set to 60.
   Default page size for "Tracker Programs Data Sync" job is set to 20.